derekgreene/curatr/INSTALL.md

 ## Embedding Setup

-For word recommendations and semantic networks, run the commands below to create word2vec embeddings from the plain text files of the British Library Digital Collection.
+For word recommendations and semantic networks, run the commands below to create word2vec embeddings from the plain text files of BL19.
 Note that this will take some time.

 ```python code/create-embedding.py core```